 Are Timeshare Fees Tax Deductible

 Often, timeshare is marketed as a real estate investment.
 It’s natural, then, for many consumers to infer that their timeshare “ownership” will come with all of the attendant perks of deeded real estate ownership, including tax advantages.
-But, are timeshare fees tax deductible?
+But, the question comes down to “Can I Write Off My Timeshare as a Tax Deduction?”

 Come tax season, IRS agents and accountants are flooded with questions about timeshares.
 The answer to whether or not timeshare fees are tax-deductible, however, is unfortunately not a simple one.
 It depends on a variety of factors, including how the Internal Revenue Service (IRS) classifies your timeshare arrangement and how you use it.
 Here are a few common questions that timeshare attorneys get as well.